RonB/angular-oboe/README.md

 * test code
 * documentation
 * ability to add params to the xhr request
-* create more examples
-* talk to Jim Higson about some issues

 Contributers to the project are very welcome!